Food Science BSc (Hons)Study level: Undergraduate

 Please note that all international experience opportunities may be subject to additional costs, competitive application, availability and meeting applicable visa and travel requirements are therefore not guaranteed2.

-Working in brand new state-of-the-art laboratories, full of industry-standard equipment is what excites me the most.
+Working in state-of-the-art laboratories, full of industry-standard equipment is what excites me the most.

 |Requirement||What we're looking for|

 |A Level||BBC to include Biology or Chemistry.
 Excludes General Studies.|

 |BTEC||DMM in the BTEC Level 3.
 Extended National Diploma in a Biological or Chemical Science related subject.
 Excludes Health and Social Care.|